Part 3 of the Athletic and Social Development Are Keys To Being Active For Life

-The first of three stages in the high-performance training and competition development stream.
-This is considered the make-or-break stage to become an elite performer in a specific sportbecause it is a time for enhancement of sport specific skills, building an aerobic base, and overall development of long-term athletic potential.
+The first of three stages in the high-performance training and competition development stream is considered the make-or-break stage to become an elite performer in a specific sport.
+It is a time for enhancement of sport specific skills, building an aerobic base, and overall development of long-term athletic potential.

 This stage begins at the onset of puberty and ends at the conclusion of adolescent growth spurt.
 Train to Train is where athletes become more sport-specific and ramp up their training hours as they begin to specialize in a chosen sport and usually compete in a second, complimentary sport.
 At this stage, winning should continue to remain secondary to skill and physical development, education, and progression.
 Although, competition tends to be ramped up at this time as athletes test their skills against fellow competitors.